openfga/openfga/scripts/README.md

 ### openfga/helm-charts repo

-The script also updates the versions in [openfga/helm-charts](https://github.com/openfga/helm-charts) by default, and as such expects it to be cloned as a sibling directory to this repo (i.e. `../helm-charts` relative to this repo):
+The script also updates the versions in [openfga/helm-charts](https://github.com/openfga/helm-charts) by default, and as such expects it to be cloned as a sibling directory to this repo (e.g., if this repo is in `~/repos/openfga/openfga`, then the helm-charts repo should be in `~/repos/openfga/helm-charts`):

 ```sh
 git clone git@github.com:openfga/helm-charts.git ../helm-charts